mz0in/coolify-docs/server/oracle-arm-server.md

       content: https://coolcdn.b-cdn.net/assets/coolify/oracle-arm-og-image.png
 ---

-# Oracle ARM Server Setup
+# Oracle ARM Server

-If you are using `Oracle Cloud free ARM server`, you need to do a few extra steps to use it in Coolify, as a Coolify instance or just a remote server.
+If you are using `Oracle Cloud free ARM server`, you need to do a few extra steps to use it in Coolify, as a `Coolify instance` or just a `remote server`.

 ## Setup Root User
 By default, you can't login as root user.
 You need to do the following steps to enable root user.